Derived categories of Fano threefolds and degenerations: The bridge

 In what follows we will often use the notation introduced in Lemma~\ref{lemma:curve-c-l}.
-Furthermore, we consider the following two classes in the group of $1$-cycles on~$\tY$ modulo numerical equivalence: \begin{itemize} \item $\tell$ --- the class of the curve~$\tL$ defined by~\eqref{eq:def-tl}; \item $\ell_E$ --- the class of a fiber of~$E \to C$ if~$d \ge 2$, or the class of a ruling of~$E \cong \P^1 \times \P^1$ if~$d = 1$. \end{itemize} Note that in the latter case the classes of the two rulings are numerically equivalent because~$Y$ is factorial, see Remark~\ref{rem:factorial}.
+Furthermore, we consider the following two classes in the group of $1$-cycles on~$\tY$ modulo numerical equivalence: \begin{itemize} \item $\tell$ --- the class of the curve~$\tL$ defined by~\eqref{eq:def-tl}; \item $\ell_E$ --- the class of a fiber of~$E \to C$ if~$d \ge 2$, or the class of a ruling of~$E$ if~$d = 1$. \end{itemize} Note that in the latter case, if~$y_0 \in Y$ is a node, so that~$E \cong \P^1 \times \P^1$, the classes of the two rulings are numerically equivalent because~$Y$ is locally factorial, see Remark~\ref{rem:factorial}.

 \begin{proposition} Assume Setup~\textup{\ref{setup}}. \begin{renumerate} \item The nef cone of~$\tY$ is generated by~$H$ and~$2H-E$ and the Mori cone is generated by~$\tell$ and~$\ell_E$.

 \item The effective cone of~$\tY$ is generated by~$E$ and~$H-E$. \item The linear system~$|2H - E|$ on~$\tY$ is base point free and defines a small birational contraction